 During summer only the px_acm2_morr_rrtmg_ipxwrf run exhibited notable biases.
-For this run there was a general 0.5 warm bias in the northern half of D02 and with an embedded cool bias of < - 2.0 C immediately north of the Great Lakes.
+For this run there was a general 0.5 warm bias in the northern half of domain 2 and with an embedded cool bias of < - 2.0 C immediately north of the Great Lakes.

-Relative humidity and dewpoint
+Relative humidity and dew point

 The WRF-MET 2-meter / surface relative humidity (RH) MAEs were generally < 10 % during the summer and < 15 % in winter for all runs.
 During winter all runs exhibited a moist bias of 10 – 15 % from the upper Midwest to New England.
-The 2-meter dewpoint errors exhibited greater inter- run variability.
-During winter runs OTC, px_acm2_morr_rrtmg_ipxwrf, px_acm2_morr_rrtmg featured a moist dewpoint bias of > 1.5 C over much of the northern half of D02, while the other runs featured a moist bias < 1.5 C. During summer the biases in the dewpoint temperature did not seem to have any discernable pattern in all but two runs.
+The 2-meter dew point errors exhibited greater inter- run variability.
+During winter runs OTC, px_acm2_morr_rrtmg_ipxwrf, px_acm2_morr_rrtmg featured a moist dew point bias of > 1.5 C over much of the northern half of domain 2, while the other runs featured a moist bias < 1.5 C. During summer the biases in the dew point temperature did not seem to have any discernable pattern in all but two runs.
 For px_acm2_morr_rrtmg_ipxwrf, there was a notable moist bias > 1.5 C over much of the domain and for ysu_wsm6 there was dry bias of < -2.0 C in many locations as shown below.
 In neither case was the bias dependent on the time of the day, but the cool bias in the latter run seemed to be more persistent.

-Summer Nighttime Dewpoint Mean Bias for Domain 2 for px_acm2_morr_rrtmg_ipxwrf
+Summer Nighttime Dew point Mean Bias for Domain 2 for px_acm2_morr_rrtmg_ipxwrf